50k-Customs/Wheels-Pack/base/readme.txt

 Wheels Pack by 50keda featuring:

-- 81 different rim models
+- 100 different rim models
  - 6 steel front rim variants for each truck brand
  - 3 alcoa front rim variants for each truck brand
+ - 3 heavy duty front rim variants for each truck brand
  - 2 steel rear rim variants for each truck brand
  - 2 alcoa rear rim variants for each truck brand
 - featuring 7 truck brands